fallback

 It is your insurance against action being taken against you.
 All websites in the UK fall under the Equality Act, whether they are in the public, business or charity sector.
 Just like any physical building, that can be accessed by the public, must be accessible for disabled people, the same applies to websites.

-After you have had an accessibility audit of your website, an accessibility statement could be written.
+After you have had an web audit of your website, access information could be written.
 Although the syntax may vary, according to whether you are a public organisation or not, it should list the issues with your website that may make it difficult for disabled people to use.

 This is why it protects you